University of Trento

 Machine Learning and Intelligent Optimization

-From big data to models to actionable insight.
+From big data to knowledge to actionable insight

 Realizing the vision of extreme automation.

 On the shoulders of Galileo Galilei and Leonardo Da Vinci.

 Huge amounts of data are produced during business operations.
 The LIONlab develop methods and tools to mine this treasure and extract actionable insight.
 Applications are far-reaching, ranging from marketing and e-commerce to bioinformatics, healthcare and social networks.
 After models through "learning from data" methods are avaliable, automated improvement motors (optimization) can be run to obtain better and better solutions.

 Reactive Search advocates the integration of sub-symbolic machine learning techniques into local search heuristics for solving complex optimization problems.
 The word reactive hints at a ready response to events during the search through an internal online feedback loop for the self-tuning of critical parameters.
 Methodologies of interest for Reactive Search include machine learning and statistics, in particular reinforcement learning, active or query learning, neural networks, and meta-heuristics (although the boundary signalled by the "meta" prefix is not always clear).